-The Pathology Laboratory Service, which operates within KIMS Hospital provides a diagnostic laboratory service offered from 8am-5pm, 5 days a week; and can provide an 8am-12pm service on Saturdays and Sundays on request.
+The Pathology Laboratory Service, which operates within KIMS Hospital provides a diagnostic laboratory service offered from 8am-5pm, 5 days a week; and will provide an 8am-12pm service on Saturdays and Sundays on request.
 The Laboratory Service is supported by Biomedical and Assistant Healthcare Scientists.

-The Laboratory is working towards attainment of UKAS ISO 15189 compliance.
+The Laboratory No. 21162 UKAS ISO 15189 compliance.